chat icon

 Financial Aid

-CDE Career Institute believes that students and their families have primary responsibility for a student’s educational costs.
-However, many families are unable to immediately fund the entire cost of education.
-To that end, CDE Career Institute participates in several federal Title IV financial assistance programs that are available to students who qualify.
-The following sections describe that policies and procedures that govern financial aid at CDE Career Institute.
+CDE Career Institute believes that students and their families hold the primary responsibility for covering educational costs.
+However, recognizing that many families may not be able to fund the full cost upfront, the institute participates in various federal Title IV financial assistance programs.
+These programs are available to eligible students and aim to bridge the financial gap.

 Title IV Programs In Which CDE Career Institute Participates

-CDE Career Institute participates in the Federal Federal Pell Grant Program, the Federal Direct Student Loan Program, and the Federal PLUS Loan Program.
+CDE Career Institute participates in the Federal Pell Grant Program, the Federal Direct Student Loan Program, and the Federal PLUS Loan Program.

 Federal Pell Grant: The Federal Pell Grant is an award that does not have to be repaid.
 Federal Pell Grants are awarded only to undergraduates who have not earned a bachelor’s or professional degree.
 Applying for the Federal Federal Pell Grant is the first step of the financial aid process.

 Prospective students must complete a Free Application for Federal Student Aid (FAFSA) to determine eligibility for the Federal Pell Grant.
-Awards are based on student eligibility, cost, and length of the program; The FAFSA may be filled out on-line at FAFSA on the Web at www.fafsa.ed.gov .
+Awards are based on student eligibility, cost, and length of the program; The FAFSA may be filled out online at FAFSA on the Web at www.fafsa.ed.gov .

 Federal Direct Student Loan Program (Subsidized): This loan program provides a maximum of $3,500 for programs one year in length.
 These loans are interest free while a student is in school and for six months after graduation or withdrawal.
 Eligibility for this loan program is determined by the successful completion of the FAFSA.
 The same application used in applying for the Federal Pell Grant awards.